AlinSafawi19/Telmeez-backend/EMAIL_SETUP.md

    echo $EMAIL_PASSWORD
    ```

-4. **Test with a simple email client** using the same settings
+4. **Test with a simple email client** using the same settings:
+   - Host: smtp.titan.email
+   - Port: 465
+   - Security: SSL/TLS
+   - Username: contact@telmeezlb.com
+   - Password: your_titan_email_password

-5. **Check Gmail settings**:
+5. **Check Titan Email settings**:
-   - 2-Step Verification should be enabled
+   - Account should be active
-   - App password should be generated for "Mail"
+   - SMTP should be enabled
-   - Port 587 with TLS
+   - Port 465 with SSL/TLS should be accessible

 ### Alternative Email Services:

-If Gmail doesn't work, consider:
+If Titan Email doesn't work, consider:

+1. **Gmail** (with app password)
-1. **SendGrid** (free tier available)
+2. **SendGrid** (free tier available)
-2. **Mailgun** (free tier available)
+3. **Mailgun** (free tier available)
-3. **Outlook/Hotmail** (with app password)
+4. **Outlook/Hotmail** (with app password)

 ## Security Notes

 - Never commit your `.env` file to version control
-- Use app passwords, not regular passwords
+- Use strong passwords for email accounts
-- Regularly rotate app passwords
+- Regularly update email account passwords
-- Keep your Google account secure
+- Keep your Titan Email account secure

 ## Support

 If you continue to experience issues:

 1. Check the server logs for detailed error messages
-2. Run the Gmail setup test script
+2. Run the email setup test script
-3. Verify your Google account settings
+3. Verify your Titan Email account settings
 4. Contact support with the specific error messages

 ## Email Templates